ashishume/Axpo-shop-ecommerce/README.md

    SECRET_KEY=your-secret-key
    ```

 6. Start both the servers

    ```
-   # In the frontend directory
-   npm start

-   # In the backend directory
+   # In the root directory
    npm start
    ```

    ## Note: You can find the deployed project here: https://ecommerce-frontend-five-kappa.vercel.app/